 - Contact: Professor Tom Evans (firstname.lastname@example.org), Level 4, Glasgow Biomedical Research Centre, 120 University Place, Glasgow G12 8TA, UK.
 Phone: +44 (0)141 330 8418, Fax: +44 (0)141 330 4297

 Growing resistance to antibiotics poses a grave threat to human health and developing novel strategies to combat bacterial infections is one of this century’s most important scientific challenges.
 Microbiology at the Institute of Infection, Immunology and Inflammation is focused on a molecular understanding bacterial pathogenesis and utilising this to develop novel therapeutics for the treatment of bacterial infections.

-PhD programmes in virology last 3 to 4 years and are based on individual research projects covering the interest of the supervisor over a range of human pathogens that cause community and hospital acquired infections in addition to economically important animal pathogens.
+Individual research projects may cover a range of human pathogens that cause community and hospital acquired infections in addition to economically important animal pathogens.
 The bacterial species studied include S. aureus, E. coli, S. pneumoniae, P. aeruginosa, C. difficile, C. jejuni, S. enteric and P. multocida.